 The Pembroke Center Archives hosts recurring symposia questioning the relationship between archives and the production of knowledge.
+This page documents those events and those who participated as speakers.

 The Colonial Archive Symposium is dedicated to the question of the relationship between colonialism and the order of knowledge.